Past Performance Is No Guarantee of Future Results

 How Chasing High Returns Can Cause Problems for Your Portfolio

 Any time you read a mutual fund prospectus or other investment disclosures, you are probably going to come across the oft-repeated phrase, "Past performance is no guarantee of future results."
 What does it mean and why are so many asset management firms, whether they sponsor index funds or individually managed accounts for affluent investors, insistent upon including it?
 It goes to the heart of something important if you want to make intelligent decisions and manage your risk: It is the methodology that counts, not the recent scorecard.

 Famed hockey player Wayne Gretzky summed up his secret to success when he said, “go where the puck will be, not where it is.”
 When analyzing a company or mutual fund, many investors would do well to heed the same advice.
 Instead, they suffer from what is known in the business as “performance chasing.”
 As soon as they see a hot asset class or sector, they pull their money out of their other investments and pour it into the new object of their affection.
-The result is much akin to someone chasing lightning – they go where it has struck and then wonder why they continue to compound at lower than average rates of return; a tragedy that is exasperated by frictional expenses.

 This isn't a minor thing.
 One Morningstar research project discovered that during periods when the underlying mutual funds compounded at 9%, 10%, 11%, the actual investors in those funds only made 2%, 3%, and 4%, because they were constantly buying and selling at precisely the wrong times, allowing their emotions to control them rather than taking a long-term view of investing.

 Past performance can be helpful when analyzing an investment, but it's important to look at a long time horizon.
 If a stock goes up 15% in one year, that alone doesn't tell you much about whether it is a good investment now or whether it will be a good investment in the future.